netsys-lab/SCION-Path-Discovery/doc/library.md

 }
 ```

-This interface needs to instantiated and passed to the MPPeerSock.
-Everytime new PathQualities are available, the `CustomPathSelectAlg` is executed, getting the new PathSet containing all PathQualities.
-The algorithm now needs to decide, out of all available PathQualities, which paths should be used.
+This interface needs to be instantiated and passed to the MPPeerSock.
+Every time new PathQualities are available, the `CustomPathSelectAlg` is executed, getting the new PathSet containing all PathQualities.
+The algorithm then decides, out of all available PathQualities, which paths should be used.
 It returns a new pathset, containing all selected PathQualities, or an error if something unexpected happened.

-The MPPeerSock now handles this selection result and ensures, that connections over the selected paths are open.
+The MPPeerSock then handles this selection result and ensures, that connections over the selected paths are open.
 Connections over already used paths are kept untouched, new paths will be handled by creating new connections.
 Connections over unselected paths are marked as closed, so that the application can react to stop using them and close them gracefully.

 ## Connection Types
 At the moment, we support two different Connections/UnderlaySockets: SCION over plain UDP (SCION/UDP) and SCION over QUIC (SCION/QUIC).
 SCION/UDP does not support bidirectional connections, meaning dialing to a remote peer does not create a stateful connection between the peers.
 Furthermore, there is no guarantee that packets are transferred properly.
 Finally, both peers may use a different number of outgoing connections to the particular remote peer, since all incoming SCION packets arrive at the same listening connection.
-The next Figure shows how communication using SCION/UDP looks:
+The next figure shows the communication using SCION/UDP:

 ![pathdisc](https://user-images.githubusercontent.com/32448709/137102316-0c98273c-40f1-4399-9f25-60ae8da27f23.jpg)

 SCION/QUIC, using quic-go as QUIC implementation underneath, works with stateful connections.
 This means both peers need to agree on a number of bidirectional connections.
-For SCION/QUIC, SCION packets sent over a particular connection arrive need to be read from the remote peer at exactly that connection, compared to SCION/UDP where all packets arrive at the same connection.
-The next Figure shows how SICON/QUIC looks:
+For SCION/QUIC, SCION packets sent over a particular connection need to be read from the remote peer at exactly that connection, compared to SCION/UDP where all packets arrive at the same connection.
+The next figure illustrates how SCION/QUIC works:

 ![pathdisc (1)](https://user-images.githubusercontent.com/32448709/137102881-b6d56d0a-84ac-4dc0-b9d3-2cea9c615333.jpg)

 ## Using Multiple Paths
-After connecting to a peer using the `Connect` method, a slice of connections is can be fetched via `sock.UnderlaySocket.GetConnections`, where each connection uses one of the selected path internally.
+After connecting to a peer using the `Connect` method, a slice of connections can be fetched via `sock.UnderlaySocket.GetConnections`, where each connection uses one of the selected paths internally.
 The library provides the channel `OnConnectionsChange` that returns new connections each time an internal ticker starts performing new pathselection.
 Each connection has a `GetId` method which returns its unique identifier (and also the one of its underlying path), so applications can check if the returned connections changed.
 The library does not dial again over already used paths.
-A sample of using those methods looks like this:
+An example use of those methods is shown below:

 ```go
 for _, conn := range mpSock.UnderlaySocket.GetConnections() {